mAsT3RpEE/Opencart/README.md

 #### Install ####

 1. [Dowload][1] and install [VQMod][2]
-2. Copy contents of upload folder to opencart directory
+2. [Download][3] rar archive and copy contents of upload folder to opencart directory

 #### TODO ####